How to Build Quality Control Reports in Airtable

 - Approvals - Inspector sign-off, supervisor approval

 QC reports are crucial for maintaining product quality, complying with industry standards, and providing audit trails for customers and regulators.
+They often accompany other manufacturing documents like certificates of conformity and traceability records.

 Generating reports directly from Airtable eliminates manual copy-paste, ensures data accuracy, and creates a single source of truth where the report lives alongside the inspection data.